alimikegami/pos-microservices/README.md

 ## Observability
 ### Traces
-All services use OpenTelemetry to generate distributed traces, which are collected and visualized in Jaeger
+All services use OpenTelemetry to generate traces, which are collected and visualized in Jaeger